SpenceKonde/megaTinyCore/megaavr/extras/Ref_Timers.md

 The micros execution time does not depend strongly on F_CPU, running from 112-145 clock cycles.

 Except when the resolution is way down near the minimum, the device spends more time in the ISR on these parts.
 Notice that at these points that - barely - favor TCAn, the interrupt they're being compared to is firing twice as frequently!
 TCD0's interrupt is slower than TCA's, but it is the timer least likely to be repupurposed.

 #### TCBn for millis timekeeping
 When a TCB is used for `millis()` timekeeping, it is set to run at the system clock prescaled by 2 (except at 1 or 2 MHz system clock) and tick over every millisecond.
 This makes the millis ISR very fast, and provides 1ms resolution at all but the slowest speeds for millis.
 The `micros()` function also has 1 us or almost-1 us resolution at all clock speeds (though there are small deterministic distortions due to the performance shortcuts used for the microsecond calculations (see appendix below).
-The only reason these excellent timers are not used by default is that too many other useful things need a TCB.
+The only reason these excellent timers are not used by default except on parts with two TCBs and no TCD (that is, on the 2-series) is that too many other useful things need a TCB.

 |Note | CLK_PER | millis() | micros() | % in ISR | micros() time | Terms used             |
 |-----|---------|----------|----------|----------|---------------|------------------------|